flowersnlyrics/butterfly_ballot/README.md

     > 192.168.7.2:__5901__

 # A Note on the File Structure
-- __checkpoints__ dir: Store all images with significant work done here.
+- __checkpoints__ dir: Store all images with significant work done here (actual image will be stored on external harddrive since it's so big).